Tetravalent distance magic graphs of small order and an infinite family of examples: Introduction

+One of the next natural steps is to investigate small tetravalent distance magic graphs and try to identify nice infinite families to which these graphs belong.
+Using a computer we verify (see Section \ref{small graphs}) that distance magic examples are extremely rare among all tetravalent graphs, at least for small orders.
+In fact, up to order 16 there are only nine connected distance magic tetravalent graphs, namely the wreath graphs $W(n)$, $3 \le n \le 8$, and three additional examples, one of each of the orders $12$, $14$ and $16$.

-The purpose of this short paper is to introduce the family of so-called {\em quasi wreath graphs} (which contains the above non-wreath graphs of orders 12 and 14) and to classify its distance magic members.
+In Section \ref{small graphs} we introduce the family of so-called {\em quasi wreath graphs} (which contains the above non-wreath graphs of orders 12 and 14) and classify its distance magic members.
 The following is our main result (see Section \ref{small graphs} for definitions).

 \begin{theorem} The quasi wreath graph $QW(S)$ is distance magic if and only if it consists of any number of segments of length congruent to 3 modulo 4 and an even number of segments of length congruent to 1 modulo 4. \end{theorem}